neburtron/Lord-Game/README.md

 ## Instalation Instructions

 Necessary to run core project functionalities:

-- Access to LLM VIA OpenAI API.
+Access to LLM VIA OpenAI API.
 You CAN'T just use ChatGPT, you need to go through the API.

-If you don't want to pay them, you can imitate an OpenAI server W LM Studio on a local device, with a local LLM model.
-(other LLM software probably has similar features)
+THis project uses the OpenAI API, but this doesn't mean you need to use their services.
+Working on this project, I've use LLama 2 7B Q8 through LM Studio run locally on my M1 Macbook Pro. this is not an endorsement of them, I didn't put in the most due diligence when selecting the LLM to run, it's competitors likely have similar features.

 1. Clone the repository: